islandoftex/arara/README.markdown

 ![Road to V4](http://i.imgur.com/jdc2eGu.png)

 I am proud to annouce that the new version of `arara` is almost ready!
 Time soften some rough edges and test rules.
-The new code is now available, now I will port all rules to V4.
+The new code is now available, and the majority of the rules are already ported to V4.
 Then it will be time to work on the user manual and a proper CTAN release. `:)`

 We are now officially on the road to V4!